HCL-TECH-SOFTWARE/dx-docker-compose/README.md

     ```

     **note:**
-    This command is going to install the new add-ons like DAM or Content Composer on your new HCL DX environment etc.
+    This command is going to install the new add-ons like DAM or Content Composer on your new HCL DX environment.

-8. And then restart the docker-composition once more with the commands:
+8. Run the command:

     ```bash
-    docker-compose down
-    docker-compose up -d
+    docker exec -it dx-core /bin/bash
     ```

+   to bash into the new dx-core pod.

+9. restart the WebSphere_Portal and the server1 with the following steps:

+   1. Stop the WebSphere_Portal server

+       ```bash
+       cd /opt/HCL/wp_profile/bin
+       ./stopServer.sh WebSphere_Portal
+       ```

+   2. Sart the WebSphere_Portal server, again.

+       ```bash
+       ./startServer.sh WebSphere_Portal
+       ```

+   3. Start the server1

+       ```bash
+       cd /opt/HCL/AppServer/profiles/cw_profile
+       ./startServer.sh server1
+       exit
+       ```

-9. (Optional) Cleanup the old container images in docker.
+10. (Optional) Cleanup the old container images in docker.

     For that use at best the commands: